OnelioViera/mern-tutorial-v1/README.md

 **All the routes, controllers and models will be located in this folder.**

 2. Create a file in the `backend` folder named `server.js`
+3. In your terminal run `npm init` to initialize a new Node.js project.